LiamYaoLian/blog-source/blog/source/_posts/MySQL-Query-Tuning-V2.md

 4. Join
   - Avoid join too many tables.
 Join them in application.
   - The table has fewer rows that meet the ON criteria should be the first table.
-  - Use the column with an index as the join criteria if possible.
+  - If optimizer decides to join the tables in the order B, A, you need to add indexes only on the second table (Table A) in the join order.
 5. Avoid correlated subqueries:
   - Method 1: Replace IN with EXISTS
   ```